 Today’s consumers demand high performance from textiles, regardless of whether the fabric is for apparel, home textiles, or outdoor applications.
 A purchasing decision is often based as much on the functional aspects of a fabric as on colour and texture.
 For this reason, antimicrobial fabric can offer added value to many different types of goods.

-Antimicrobial treatments can be used in textile coatings by adding antimicrobial additives directly to the liquid prior to application.
-Certain treatments can also be included during the extrusion process of synthetic fibers such as polyester, polyamide or polypropylene.
+Antimicrobial treatment for fabric can be used in textile coatings by adding directly to the liquid prior to application.
+Certain antimicrobial additives for fabrics can also be included during the extrusion process of synthetic fibers such as polyester, polyamide or polypropylene.

-When looking at a newly manufactured fabric, antimicrobial additives can’t be seen, smelled or felt.
-In fact, antimicrobial fabrics look exactly the same as untreated textiles.
+When looking at a newly manufactured antimicrobial fabric, the antimicrobial additives can’t be seen, smelled or felt.
+In fact, antimicrobial fabric looks exactly the same as untreated textiles.
 So how are antimicrobial fabrics tested to make sure they work under the right conditions for bacterial and/or fungal growth?

-Many test methods developed by organizations such as the American Association of Textile Chemists and Colorists (AATCC); American Society for Testing and Materials (ASTM); International Organization for Standardization (ISO); and Japanese Industrial Standard (JIS) are available to evaluate antimicrobial performance.
+Many test methods developed by organizations such as the American Association of Textile Chemists and Colorists (AATCC); American Society for Testing and Materials (ASTM); International Organization for Standardization (ISO); and Japanese Industrial Standard (JIS) are available to evaluate performance of antimicrobial fabric.

 Such standardized test methods are often developed for specific types of materials, end-uses or antimicrobial technologies; therefore choosing the correct test method is crucial.

 Common test methods used to assess antibacterial fabric include the ISO 20743 (JIS L 1902) or the ISO 22196 (JIS Z 2801).